-Bundles do not have a natural end state within a node; they are forwarded, delivered, or deleted.
+Bundles do not have a natural end state within a node; they are forwarded, and/or delivered, and/or deleted.
 As such, bundles at rest within a node exist pending a particular action.
 This set of managed information describes these bundle states and the transitions between them.

 SUPPORTED TYPES OF BUNDLE STATE INFORMATION

-BP nodes shall support the bundle state information itemized in table C-1.
+BP nodes support the bundle state information itemized in table C-1.

 Table C-1 : Bundle State Information